What Is Noopept?

 When Noopept is taken at higher doses, it can result in gastrointestinal problems, such as a stomachache or diarrhea.
 This also increases the risk of insomnia and headache.
 These side effects can be relieved by lowering the dosage.

-Although Noopept has a half-live of 30 to 60 minutes, most users do report they continue to feel its effects for as long as 3 to 4 hours are taking it.
+Although Noopept has a half-life of 30 to 60 minutes, most users do report they continue to feel its effects for as long as 3 to 4 hours are taking it.
 As a result of the short half-life, many people find it most effective to take it in 10 mg increments every 3 to 4 hours during the day to get the maximum benefits.

-Noopept Headaches, A potential Safety Concern?
+Are Noopept Headaches A Potential Safety Concern?

 The glutamate, an excitatory neurotransmitter that Noopept works so hard to keep from breaking down in the brain is also responsible for migraine headaches.
 This is one of the primary reasons that headaches are the most commonly experienced side effect of Noopept.
 In addition, Noopept enhances the use of acetylcholine in the brain.
 Low acetylcholine levels are also notorious for causing headaches.

 The easiest and most effective way to eliminate caused by Noopept is to eat foods high in choline, a nutrient that is similar to the B vitamins.
-These foods include eggs, pan fried beef liver, and toasted wheat germ.
+These foods include eggs, pan-fried beef liver, and toasted wheat germ.
 If you aren’t a big fan of these foods, you also have the option of taking a choline substitute, such as Choline Citrate or Choline Bitartrate.
 Choline adds to the safety of Noopept, in that it ensures the user has an adequate supply of the important amino acid.

 Although Noopept does not technically result in withdrawal symptoms, you will stop experiencing the short-term benefits of the supplement when you stop taking it.
 In some cases, it may take a couple of days to resume feeling “normal” again.
-Essentially, you will not experience any physical symptoms of withdrawal, but it take a few days to begin feeling like your old self again.
+Essentially, you will not experience any physical symptoms of withdrawal, but it takes a few days to begin feeling like your old self again.

 There is also no reason to worry about building a tolerance or developing a physical addiction to Noopept.
 Historically, nootropics have not been shown to result in any type of addiction or tolerance, unlike many other substances on the market that claim to have similar benefits.